UK watchdog bans sale of bank CoCo bonds to mass retail market

 The bonds can be written off or converted into equity if capital at the bank which issued them falls below a pre-determined "trigger" level.

-Some $70 billion (52.35 billion pounds) of CoCos were issued between 2009 and 2013 with a fifth from UK banks, the FCA said.
+Some $70 billion of CoCos were issued between 2009 and 2013 with a fifth from UK banks, the FCA said.
 Total issuance is set to roughly double over the next five years or so.

 So far no CoCo has been wiped out in Britain but the watchdog wants to anticipate any problems.